Attacks on parachutists: War in Europe

 At the beginning of World War II, there was a strong sense of chivalry between the British RAF and German Luftwaffe pilots.
 They regarded themselves as "knights of the air" and shooting parachuting enemy aircrew was contrary to their code of honour.
 The question of shooting an enemy pilot parachuting over his own territory aroused bitter debate on both sides.
 On 31 August 1940, during the Battle of Britain, RAF Air Chief Marshal Hugh Dowding dined with Prime Minister Winston Churchill at Chequers.
 After dinner, they discussed the morality of shooting parachuting Luftwaffe pilots.
 Dowding suggested that German pilots were perfectly entitled to shoot RAF pilots parachuting over Britain as they were still potential combatants (i.e., piloting new aircraft to conduct another military mission) while RAF pilots should refrain from firing at German pilots as they were out of combat and would eventually become prisoners of war once they landed on British soil.
 Churchill was appalled by this suggestion, arguing that shooting a parachuting pilot "was like drowning a sailor".

 On the German side, Luftwaffe commander-in-chief Hermann Göring asked Luftwaffe fighter ace Adolf Galland about what he thought about shooting enemy pilots while in their parachutes, even over their own territory.
 Galland replied that, "I should regard it as murder, Herr Reichsmarschall.
 I should do everything in my power to disobey such an order."
-Göringwho had been a fighter ace himself during World War Isaid, "That is just the reply I had expected from you, Galland."

 Despite such sentiments, there were a number of incidents where the shooting of parachuting enemy aviators occurred.
 On 1 September 1939, in the Modlin area, during the German invasion of Poland, pilots of the Polish Pursuit Brigade encountered a group of 40 German bombers escorted by 20 Bf 109 and Bf 110 fighters.
 During combat, Lt.
 Aleksander Gabszewicz was forced to bail out of his aircraft.
 While in his parachute, Gabszewicz was shot at by a Bf 110.
 Second Lt.
 Tadeusz Sawicz, flying nearby, attacked the German plane and another Polish pilot, Wladyslaw Kiedrzynski, spiraled around the defenseless Gabszewicz until he reached the ground.
 On 2 September, Sec.
 Lt.
 Jan Dzwonek, along with eight other Polish pilots, attacked a couple of German fighters approaching their direction.
 In the battle, Dzwonek's plane was shot down and he was forced to bail out.
 Hanging in his parachute, he was attacked twice by a Bf 110.
 Apparently, the Luftwaffe pilot was so busy attacking the defenseless Dzwonek that Corporal Jan Malinowski, flying an obsolete P.7 fighter, downed the German plane.
 Dzwonek later recounted the story: